Azure/communication-ui-library/docs/releases/creating-a-release.md

 - The release branch never diverges off of `main`.
 In theory, it is possible to abandon the release branch at any point and create a new one off of `main` without losing work.
 -  All PR reviews happen on `main`, and the cherry-pick PR simply requires a sign-off.

+### Step 2.3: Fetch translated strings

+[Fetch translated strings](https://github.com/Azure/communication-ui-library/blob/main/docs/references/string-translations.md) again for main to make sure any other string updates that have occurred since the start of the release process are included.
+If there are any strings updated, cherry-pick the changes to the release branch.

 ## Step 3: Publish to NPM